jai-sinha/portfolio-react/README.md

 # portfolio-project (react edition)

-This is quite similar to [this](https://github.com/jai-sinha/portfolio-project) site I made almost four years ago, just recreating (and improving) it in React for practice and funsies.
+This is quite similar to [this](https://github.com/jai-sinha/portfolio-project) site I made over four years ago, just recreating (and improving) it in React for practice and funsies.
 Someone please hire me.